Pilot certification in the United States: General structure of certification

 To obtain a certificate or add a rating, a pilot usually has to undergo a course of training with a Certificated Flight Instructor (CFI) under 14CFR61 or enroll at an approved course at a 14CFR141 approved flight school.
 The applicant must accumulate and log specific aeronautical experience, and pass a three-part examination: a knowledge test (a computerized multiple-choice test, typically called the "written test"), an oral test, and a practical test carried out by either an FAA inspector or a Designated Pilot Examiner.

 Another form of authorization is a logbook endorsement from a flight instructor that establishes that the certificate holder has received training in specific skill areas that do not warrant a full test, such as the ability to fly a tailwheel-equipped, high-performance, complex, or pressurized airplane.

 Pilot certificates do not expire, although they may be suspended or revoked by the FAA.
 However, a pilot must maintain currency — recent flight experience that is relevant to the flight being undertaken.
 To remain current, every pilot has to undergo a flight review with an instructor every 24 calendar months unless she or he gains a new pilot certificate or rating in that time or satisfies the flight review requirement using an alternate approved means.
 For most types of certificate, she or he must also undergo a medical examination at intervals ranging from six months to five years, depending on the pilot's age and desired flight privileges.
 Other currency requirements apply to the carriage of passengers or to flight under instrument flight rules (IFR).

 A medical certificate is not necessary to fly a glider, balloon, or light-sport Aircraft.
 An ultralight aircraft may be piloted without a pilot certificate or a medical certificate.

 In addition to pilot certificates, the FAA issues separate airman certificates for flight engineers, flight instructors, ground instructors, aircraft dispatchers, mechanics/repairmen, parachute riggers, control tower operators, flight navigators, and flight attendants as of November 2021.

 Pilot training

 Most pilots in the U.S. undergo flight training as private individuals with a flight instructor, who may be employed by a flight school.
 Those who have decided on aviation as a career often begin with an undergraduate aviation-based education.
 Some pilots are trained in the military and are issued with civilian certificates based on their military record.
 Others are trained directly by airlines.
 The pilot may choose to be trained under Part 61 or Part 141 of the FARs.
 Part 141 requires that a certificated flight school provide an approved, structured course of training, which includes a specified number of hours of ground training (for example, 35 hours for Private Pilot in an airplane).
 Part 61 sets out a list of knowledge and experience requirements, and is more suitable for students who cannot commit to a structured plan, or for training from freelance instructors.
-Under Part 61 pilot training, individuals can become a private pilot in about three months and a commercial pilot in as quick as seven months.